justjokiing/kshift/README.md

 # kshift - KDE Theme Shift

- kshift is a KDE dark/light shift script that activates at sunrise and sunset when installed.
+ kshift is a KDE theme shifting script that activates at set times to switch themes, including sunrise and sunset.
 When run manually, it sets the color theme and/or wallpaper to the 'correct' value based on current time.
-It uses `plasma-apply-colorscheme` for color themes and `plasma-apply-wallpaperimage` for wallpapers.
+It uses `plasma-apply-colorscheme` for color themes, `plasma-apply-wallpaperimage` for wallpapers, and python `os.system()` for commands.

  During installation, kshift sets systemd timers to run the script at sunrise and sunset.
- If installed, the default will have the timer update its times when ran.
+ If installed, the timer update its times when ran.

 ## Demo

-This demo is in the day, showing that the default usage will change it to the day theme.
+This demo is in the day, showing that the default usage will change it to the day theme if it is set to run at sunrise.

 https://user-images.githubusercontent.com/64444712/217895962-ab51fc93-48c3-4edf-b392-2ba4726954e5.mp4

 ## Usage

-      Usage: kshift OPTIONS [ --install ] [ -h/--help ]

-      Sets the system theme to light or dark based on if it is before or after sunrise/sunset After sunrise but before sunset (including delays), is set to light mode Otherwise, the theme is set to dark mode

-        -l  / --location       LOCATION   - sets the location code

-        -r  / --sunrise        TIME       - sets default sunrise time -s  / --sunset         TIME       - sets default sunset time -rd / --risedelay      HOURS      - delay of sunrise day theme change -sd / --setdelay       HOURS      - delay of sunset night theme change

-        -th / --theme          THEME      - Overrides day and night theme -w  / --wallpaper      IMAGE      - Overrides day and night wallpaper

-        -n  / --night                     - sets the sunset to current time, making it night.
-        -nt / --nightheme      THEME      - theme to be changed to at night -nw / --nightwallpaper IMAGE      - wallpaper to be changed to at night

-        -d  / --day                       - sets the sunrise to current time, making it day.
-        -dt / --daytheme       THEME      - theme to be changed to during the day -dw / --daywallpaper   IMAGE      - wallpaper to be changed to during the day

-        -t  / --timeout        SECONDS    - network timeout

-        -u  / --updatetimer               - Updates the systemd timer if installed -i  / --info                      - Prints status and info of kshift timer and variables -h  / --help                      - Prints this message

-        --install                         - creates a systemd timer and service for automatic kshift --remove                          - removes the systemd timer and service

-      The install command will use the current script variables to write a variable file to ~/.kshift.
-      Using the other command options will influence the install.
+    usage: kshift [-h] [-w WALLPAPER] [-c COLORSCHEME] [-t {day,night}] [--install | --remove | -s]

+    KDE Theme Switching

+    options:
+      -h, --help            show this help message and exit -w WALLPAPER, --wallpaper WALLPAPER
+                            Sets the current wallpaper
+      -c COLORSCHEME, --colorscheme COLORSCHEME
+                            Sets the colorscheme
+      -t {day,night}, --theme {day,night}
+                            Sets the theme
+      --install             Installs Kshift
+      --remove              Removes Kshift
+      -s, --status          Displays kshift timing information

 ## Installation

 #### Required Programs
 * KDE Plasma
-* Netcat
-* Wget
 * Systemd
+* Python 3

 #### Instructions